pactflow/docs.pactflow.io/website/docs/docs/on-premises/docker-compose-example.md

 docker pull quay.io/pactflow/enterprise
 ```

-After this, you should have the latest Pactflow enterprise image on your machine.
+After this, you should have the latest PactFlow enterprise image on your machine.
 You can verify by executing

 ```sh
 docker images quay.io/pactflow/enterprise